 7. Dark Chocolate Can Help Protect Your Skin

-Cocoa also helps improve blood flow to the skin, so this should help keep your skin healthy and young looking too.
+Cocoa also helps improve blood flow to the skin, so this should help to keep your skin healthy and younger looking too.

-So as you can see there are many health benefits to be derived from eating dark chocolate on a regular basis.
-But not all dark chocolate is the same however.
+So as you can see, there are many health benefits to be derived from eating dark chocolate on a regular basis.
+But not all dark chocolate is the same of course.
 The flavanol content of chocolate can vary widely due to the processing methods used and the amount of cocoa in the chocolate.
-So do ensure you choose a high quality, preferably organic, brand that contains at least 70% cocoa solids.
+So do make sure you choose a high quality, preferably organic, brand that contains at least 70% cocoa solids.

-And also bear in mind that, despite its health benefits, dark chocolate is high in calories (a 100g bar contains about 600 calories) so should not be eaten in excess.
-But 30 - 40g (1 - 1½ oz) per day is fine, and if you have chosen a good brand this should be enough to give you all the benefits listed here - and more besides.
+Also, bear in mind that, despite its health benefits, dark chocolate is high in calories (a 100g bar contains about 600 calories) so should not be eaten in excess.
+But 30 - 40g (1 - 1½ oz) per day is fine, and if you have chosen a good brand this should be enough to give you all the benefits listed here, and more besides.
 Enjoy!